Frequently asked questions :

 A: Look no further!
 Get yourself a beautiful Spiral Charango!

-If you wish to support the research and investigation I do into connecting to the SOURCE of medicine songs and bringing you high-quality music, with ethically-sourced and valuable content, you can! to Venmo @Monique-Mizrahi Thank you!
+To support the work I humbly do daily researching the SOURCE of medicine songs and bringing you ethically-sourced content, you can Venmo me at @Monique-Mizrahi Thank you very much.